zzzprojects/learn-orm/tutorials/dynamic-expresso/access-type-members.md

 **Dynamic Expresso** allows you to access any member such as method, field, property, or constructor of any .NET type.
 You can also add additional types and use their members in your expression.

-Let's consider the following class which contains a field, property, and methods.
+Let's consider the following class, which contains a field, property, and methods.

 ```csharp
 class MyClass